 Customer: Beuth University of Applied Sciences, Berlin

-Beuth University of Applied Sciences Berlin the university is one of Germany‘s largest state universities of applied sciences.
+Beuth University of Applied Sciences Berlin is one of Germany‘s largest state universities of applied sciences.
 With a wide range of forward-looking degree courses and a staff of highly qualified specialists, Beuth University encourages the career opportunities of all prospective and current students, regardless of their social background.

 Teach students the fundamentals of coding concepts and help them to understand the functionality of modern encoding standards.

-Illustration of the coding concepts using the real video data and visualization the of the encoded bit streams structure by means of professional toolset Elecard StreamEye Studio involved in the learning process.
+Illustration of the coding concepts using the real video data and visualization the structure of the encoded bit streams by means of professional toolset Elecard StreamEye Studio involved in the learning process.

 Learning process that enables students to experience the eﬀects of playing around with the encoder parameters and analyze these eﬀects using well established engineering measures.